-Next, make a water extract by bringing a half gallon of water to a simmer in a stock pot.
+• Next, make a water extract by bringing a half gallon of water to a simmer in a stock pot.
 Add the mushrooms from the alcohol extract to the simmering water.

-Simmer the mushrooms for about 2 hours, until the water has reduced to approximately 1 to 2 cups.
+• Simmer the mushrooms for about 2 hours, until the water has reduced to approximately 8-16 ounces.
 Make sure to keep an eye on the water level, as you don't want it to completely evaporate.
 You may need to add water to the pot throughout the process.

-Let it cool.
+• Let it cool.
 Strain and compost the mushrooms, reserving the mushroom-infused water.

-Combine the water extract with the alcohol extract.
-The final product is your mushroom double extract!
+• Combine the water extract with the alcohol extract.

+• The final product is your mushroom double extract!
 The alcohol percentage should be somewhere between 25-35%, making it shelf-stable.
-Shiitake Lentinula edodes dried double extraction 4/29/16 mountainrose